desec-io/desec-stack/README.md

 Storage
 ---
-All important data is stored in the database managed by the `db` container.
-It uses a Docker volume which, by default, resides in `/var/lib/docker/volumes/desecstack_mysql`.
+All important data is stored in the databases managed by the `db*` containers.
+They use Docker volumes which, by default, reside in `/var/lib/docker/volumes/desecstack_{dbapi,dblord,dbmaster}_mysql`.
 This is the location you will want to back up.
 (Be sure to follow standard MySQL backup practices, i.e. make sure things are consistent.)